 Scope

-This process defines the data exchange required between The Company, as defined in the STC and meaning the licence holder with system operator responsibilities, and the TO(s) for the purposes of Connection and Modification applications.
+This process defines the data exchange required between The Company, as defined in the STC and meaning the licence holder with system operator responsibilities, and the TO(s) for the purposes of Connection and Modification Applications.

 This procedure describes the process for making a TO Construction Offer to The Company within a specified time, as a result of an Applicant applying to The Company for a New or Modified Connection.
+It includes two processes; one for making a TO Construction Offer to The Company as a result of an Applicant applying in the Gated Application and Offer Process, and a second for applications that do not go through the Gated Application and Offer Process.
 It defines the tasks, formal documentation, interface requirements, timescales and responsibilities between The Company and the Host TO, Affected TO(s) and Other Affected TO(s), from receipt of a User Application to the signing/modification of an Offer.
 It sets out the process to be followed when dealing with interactive offers, customer build applications and changes to signed offers.
 It also addresses the circumstances where there is a need to work under an indemnity in order to meet the terms of the User Application.

 The Company is responsible, inter alia, for the co-ordination of the application process and, additionally in the case of offshore projects, carrying out an economic impact assessment of the connection and infrastructure options proposed by the Affected Parties.